benchi/toc/proposals/graduation/argo.md

 #### Have committers from at least two organizations

-The Argo steering committee consists of members from Intuit, Red Hat and Blackrock.
+The Argo steering committee consists of members from Intuit, Red Hat, Blackrock, and Codefresh.
 Committers are represented from a much broader set of organizations.

 #### Have achieved and maintained a [Core Infrastructure Initiative Best Practices Badge](https://bestpractices.coreinfrastructure.org/)